Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ```

 TODO
+* Add the cron expression properties, maybe with the default values
 * Would it be better to use a generic pipeline definition for the example?
 Something that would refer to "transformer1" and "transformer2" with "transformOptionsA" and "transformOptionsB"
 If yes, provide a custom rendition for the pipeline